-Isaiah 53:11, Out of his anguish he shall see it; He shall enjoy it to the full through his devotion.
-"My righteous servant makes the many righteous, It is their punishment that he bears;" (Tanakh)

-The remarkable prophecy in Isaiah was understood by the Babylonian Talmud, the Aramaic Targums, and ancient rabbinical commentaries, to refer to the Messiah.
-Moshe Kohen ibn Crispin (14th century Rabbi):

-"This prophecy was delivered by Isaiah at the divine command for the purpose of making known to us something about the nature of the future Messiah, who is to come and deliver Israel ... in order that if anyone should arise claiming to be himself the Messiah, we may reflect and look to see whether we can observe in him any resemblance to the traits described here: if there is a resemblance, then we may believe that he is the Messiah our Righteous; but if not, we cannot do so."
+Isaiah 53:3, "He was despised, shunned by men, A man of suffering, familiar with disease.
+As one who hid his - 9.
+By knowing about the Messiah and believing in Him many. - Isaiah 53:11, "Out of his anguish he shall see it; He shall enjoy it to the full through his devotion.
+My righteous servant makes the many righteous, It is their punishment that he bears;" (Tanakh) He will make the many righteous.
+The Servant in this verse cannot be the nation, for the nation could not bear its own punishment.
+The individual Servant, the Messiah, bears the punishment as a substitute for the (The remarkable prophecy in Isaiah was understood by the Babylonian Talmud, the Aramaic Targums, and ancient rabbinical commentaries, to refer to the Messiah.
+Moshe Kohen ibn Crispin (14th century Rabbi): "This prophecy was delivered by Isaiah at the divine command for the purpose of making known to us something about the nature of the future Messiah, who is to come and deliver Israel ... in order that if anyone should arise claiming to be himself the Messiah, we may reflect and look to see whether we can observe in him any resemblance to the traits described here: if there is a resemblance, then we may believe that he is the Messiah our Righteous; but if not, we cannot do so."
+10. The Messiah would be preceded by a forerunner.